bscout9956/BubblesProcessing/README.md

 # BubblesProcessing
-This project is a terrible recreation of the Bubbles Screensaver made by Microsoft for Windows Vista+ in Processing.Py There is also a separate branch of a Java version.
+This project is a partial recreation of the Bubbles Screensaver made by Microsoft for Windows Vista+ in Processing (Python) There is also a separate branch for the Java version.
 I decided not to make another repo since there is no need to.

 # Issues